 With that said, there are a few different possibilities if you’re looking for the best substitutes for kaffir lime leaves:

 Lime Zest is one of the best substitutes for kaffir lime leaves.
-Recommendations suggest the zest from just one lime as a workable replacement for 2 kaffir lime leaves.
+Recommendations suggest the zest of just one lime as a workable replacement for 2 kaffir lime leaves.

 Lime/Lemon Zest Combination